Bijesse/python-curriculum/en-GB/lessons/MoonhackPyhon/moonhackPython.md

  ![image](images/step3_1.png)

 + Next, we are going to need to store the information the user types into a variable called `user_choice` so we can use it later.
+This code will go on the same line of what we just typed in.

  ![image](images/step3_2.png)